opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 new_index 0     r      UNASSIGNED
 ```

-All primary shards are allocated to `odfe-d1`, which is our hot node.
-All the replica shards are unassigned because we’re forcing this index to allocate only to hot nodes.
+In this example, all primary shards are allocated to `odfe-d1`, which is our hot node.
+All replica shards are unassigned, because we're forcing this index to allocate only to hot nodes.

 To add an index `oldindex` to the warm node: